juspay/services-flake/doc/custom-service.md

 When using `services-flake` you are not just limited to the [[services|builtin services]].
 You can also define your own service.

-By default, the services provided in `services-flake` support multiple instances, allowing you to run several instances of the same service simultaneously.
+By default, `services-flake` supports multiple instances for each service, allowing you to run several instances of the same service simultaneously.
 However, you also have the option to create custom single-instance services.
 In the following sections, we’ll explore how to define custom services of both types.

 {#single-instance}
 ## Single instance service